OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 If you don't want the bot to be in your channel anymore you can simply use the `/kick` command with it, it will forget your channel and won't come back unless reinvited.

+I use this on a self-hosted irc server.
+You can:

+✅ Play Mario

+✅ Translate

+✅ Get the weather

+✅ Use a pixel editor